menicgiulia/NetMedPy/README.md

 #### From source code

+If none of the previous options worked, the package can be installed directly from the source code.

 1. Ensure you have Python >= 3.8, <= 3.11.9 installed.

 2. Copy the project to your local or remote machine: